 |University of Bristol||UK||91st||BSc Palaeontology & Evolution

-MSc Palaeontology & Evolution
+[Hons]MSc Palaeontology & Evolution

 |The University of

 BSc Palaeontology [Adv]

-Career Options in Paleontology
+Paleontology Career Options

 Owing to the research-oriented nature of the field of paleontology, career paths revolve around the field of academics.
 However, with interest in archaeology and paleontology growing, an increasing number of individuals are showing interest to venture into the discipline.
-In addition to that, activities of digitisation, museology, preservation efforts of sites also need qualified professionals with a solid understanding of paleontology.
+In addition to that, activities of digitization, museology, preservation efforts of sites also need qualified professionals with a solid understanding of paleontology.

-One of most common career paths for budding paleontologists, as a professor or lecturer at universities, you will engage in imparting knowledge to students at bachelor’s, master’s or higher levels.
+One of the most common career paths for budding paleontologists, as a professor or lecturer at universities, you will engage in imparting knowledge to students at bachelor’s, master’s, or higher levels.
 Alongside teaching responsibilities, many professors also carry out research activities, paper publishing and collaborate with other researchers domestically as well as abroad.

 If you wish to give shape to your fascination for museums, a degree in paleontology sets you up quite nicely.
-As a museum curator, you will be in charge of proper preservation, management, show-casing of displayed items which may range from prehistoric periods to even present-day excavations.
-Furthermore, as museums are increasingly shifting towards digitisation, carrying out conversion tasks may also be required.
+As a museum curator, you will be in charge of proper preservation, management, and show-casing of displayed items which may range from prehistoric periods to even present-day excavations.
+Furthermore, as museums are increasingly shifting towards digitization, carrying out conversion tasks may also be required.
 Senior-level officials can expect to work in administrative and public policy positions as well.

-In the media industry as well, paleontologists are making headway with the recognition of science reporting, writing, photography, etc. As a science journalist with a paleontology background, you can expect to work at popular magazines, media companies and documentary-making firms, the most prominent of which include National Geographic and Nature, among others.
-Similarly, if you have an interest in painting, you can take up illustrating or cartoon-making as a profession at news and publishing organisations.
+In the media industry as well, paleontologists are making headway with the recognition of science reporting, writing, photography, etc. As a science journalist with a paleontology background, you can expect to work at popular magazines, media companies, and documentary-making firms, the most prominent of which include National Geographic and Nature, among others.
+Similarly, if you have an interest in painting, you can take up illustrating or cartoon-making as a profession at news and publishing organizations.